Instant Curb Appeal by Adding Carriage Hardware

 As you can see from the Before and After photos below, it is a very subtle add on.
 However, it still gives the house a lot more character with additional curb appeal.
 The more curb appeal your home has, the better the value of your home if you ever try to place it on the market.
 So small adds like this will pay off further down the road when you might be trying to sell your home.

 Side Note: I would also like to take this opportunity to point out the difference natural light makes on exterior home paint colors and brick.
-I know this is very off topic but, I think this is the perfect opportunity to illustrate how lighting effects everything.
+I know this is very off topic but, I think this is the perfect opportunity to illustrate how lighting affects everything.
 As you can see the morning light makes everything more gray in the before picture.
 While the afternoon light for the after picture makes that same siding and brick appear warmer, keep this tip in mind when picking out a paint color.

 Ron’s Tool Box: